OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 Loading a MetaModel for Co-Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will use the `Double pendulum <https://github.com/OpenModelica/OMEdit/blob/master/OMEdit/OMEditGUI/Resources/XMLSchema/tlmModelDescription.xsd>`__
-MetaModel which is a multibody system that consists of three sub-models: Two OpenModelica **Shaft** sub-models (**Shaft1** and **Shaft2**) and one **SKF/BEAST bearing** sub-model that together build a double pendulum.
+We will use the "Double pendulum" MetaModel which is a multibody system that consists of three sub-models: Two OpenModelica **Shaft** sub-models (**Shaft1** and **Shaft2**) and one **SKF/BEAST bearing** sub-model that together build a double pendulum.
 The **SKF/BEAST bearing** sub-model is a simplified model with only three balls to speed up the simulation.**Shaft1** is connected with a spherical joint to the world coordinate system.
 The end of **Shaft1** is connected via a TLM interface to the outer ring of the BEAST bearing model.
 The inner ring of the bearing model is connected via another TLM interface to **Shaft2**.
 Together they build the double pendulum with two **shafts**, one spherical OpenModelica joint, and one BEAST bearing.

-To load the double pendulum MetaModel , select **File > Open MetaModel** from the menu and select pendulum.xml.
+To load the double pendulum MetaModel, select **File > Open MetaModel** from the menu and select pendulum.xml.

 OMEdit starts loading the MetaModel and will be shown in the **Libraries Browser**.
-Double-clicking the MetaModel in the **Library Browser** will display the double pendulum MetaModel as shown below in :numref:`tlm-double-pendulum-metamodel-textview`
+Double-clicking the MetaModel in the **Library Browser** will display the double pendulum MetaModel as shown below in :numref:`tlm-double-pendulum-metamodel-textview`.

 .. figure :: media/tlm-double-pendulum-metamodel-textview.png
   :name: tlm-double-pendulum-metamodel-textview